This webpage summarises ongoing work in the area of probabilistic integration.

 - June 2016: Preprint available on arXiv!

 - May 2017: Update of the paper, with application to functional cardiac models.
+The title was changed from "Probabilistic Integration and Intractable Distribution" to "Probabilistic Models for Integration Error in the Assessment of Functional Cardiac Models".

 Reference: Oates, C. J., Niederer, S., Lee, A., Briol, F-X. & Girolami, M. (2016).
 Probabilistic Models for Integration Error in the